-Section 4.3 Can we change your monthly plan premium during the year?
+Section 4.2 Can we change your monthly plan premium during the year?

-No. We are not allowed to change the amount we charge for the plan's monthly plan premium during the year.
+No. We are not allowed to begin charging a monthly plan premium during the year.
 If the monthly plan premium changes for next year we will tell you in September and the change will take effect on January 1.

-SECTION 5 Please keep your plan membership record up to date

-Section 5.1 How to help make sure that we have accurate information about you
+SECTION 5 Please keep your plan membership record up to date Section 5.1 How to help make sure that we have accurate information about you